News & Media

 Applying for BASF Innovation Collaboration Day 2024

-Applications are invited for technologies in Enzyme Innovation and Agritech Innovation.
+Applications were invited for technologies in Enzyme Innovation and Agritech Innovation.

 Enzyme Innovation